 Basic economic principles of individual and business decision making concerning the use of resources and products in the market setting of the U.S. economy.
 Fundamentals of supply and demand and microeconomics are emphasized first semester.
 Fundamentals of macroeconomics is the focus of the second semester.
-Covers role of government and Federal Reserve system in achieving full employment and price stability, international economics, and balance of payment problems.
-Prerequisite: MA 207, Statistics.
+Covers role of government and Federal

+Reserve system in achieving full employment and price stability, international economics, and balance of payment problems.
+Prerequisite: for EC 201, MA 117 must be taken prior or concurrently; for EC 202, EC 201 must be taken prior.